Sexual intercourse without consent — from 1 June 2022

 [If applicable — persuasion: Consent that is obtained after persuasion is still consent provided that ultimately it is given freely and voluntarily.]

-[If applicable — Consent to a different act of intercourse (s 61HI(5)): A person who consents to a particular sexual activity is not, by reason only of that fact, to be taken to consent to any other sexual activity.
+[If applicable — consent to a different act of intercourse (s 61HI(5)): A person who consents to a particular sexual activity is not, by reason only of that fact, to be taken to consent to any other sexual activity.
 There is evidence the complainant may have consented to [describe relevant sexual activity].
-If you decide they may have consented to that activity, it does not follow that for that reason only that they consented to the act of intercourse alleged by the Crown.
-[Summarise the evidence and relevant arguments of the parties.]]
+If you decide they may have consented to that activity, it does not follow that for that reason only that they consented to the act of intercourse alleged by the Crown.]

-[If applicable — Consent to sexual activity with accused on a different occasion (s 61HI(6)(a)): A person who consents to a sexual activity with a person on one occasion is not, by reason only of that fact, to be taken to consent to a sexual activity with that person on another occasion.
+[If applicable — consent to sexual activity with accused on a different occasion — s 61HI(6)(a): A person who consents to a sexual activity with a person on one occasion is not, by reason only of that fact, to be taken to consent to a sexual activity with that person on another occasion.
 There is evidence the complainant may have consented to [describe sexual activity and occasion] with the accused.
-If you decide they may have consented to that activity, it does not follow that for that reason only that they consented to the act of intercourse alleged by the Crown.
-Summarise the evidence and relevant arguments of the parties.]
+If you decide they may have consented to that activity, it does not follow that for that reason only that they consented to the act of intercourse alleged by the Crown.]

 A person who consents to a sexual activity with a person is not, by reason only of that fact, taken to consent to a sexual activity with another person on that or another occasion.
 There is evidence the complainant may have consented to [describe sexual activity and occasion] with [name of person].
-If you decide they may have consented to that activity, it does not follow that for that reason only they consented to the act of intercourse with the accused alleged by the Crown.
-Summarise the evidence and relevant arguments of the parties.]
+If you decide they may have consented to that activity, it does not follow that for that reason only they consented to the act of intercourse with the accused alleged by the Crown.]

 3. The accused knew the complainant did not consent

-This element concerns the accused’s state of mind.
-The Crown must prove beyond reasonable doubt that the accused knew the complainant did not consent to the act of intercourse alleged.
+The third element concerns the accused’s state of mind.
+The Crown is required to prove beyond reasonable doubt that the accused knew the complainant did not consent to the sexual intercourse alleged.

 This is a question about what the accused’s state of mind actually was.
-It is not a question about what you or anyone else would have known, thought or believed in the circumstances.
-It is what the accused knew, thought or believed.
+It is not a question about what you or anyone else would have known.
+It is what the accused knew.

-For the purpose of deciding whether the Crown has proved this element, you must consider all the circumstances of the case, including what, if anything, the accused said or did: [s 61HK(5)(a)].
+For the purpose of deciding whether the Crown has proved this element, you must consider all the circumstances of the case, including what, if anything, the accused said or did: (s 61HK(5)(a)).
 [Add, if appropriate — self-induced intoxication: However, intoxication of the accused that was self-induced must be ignored.
-If you consider the accused was intoxicated by voluntarily drinking alcohol [or taking drugs], you must decide if the Crown has proved this element by considering what their state of mind would have been if they had not been intoxicated: [s 61HK(5)(b)]].
+If you believe the accused was intoxicated by voluntarily drinking alcohol [or taking drugs], you must decide if the Crown has proved this element by considering what their state of mind would have been if they had not been intoxicated: (s 61HK(5)(b))].

-The Crown will have proved the accused knew the complainant did not consent if it proves that [refer only to those of the following that arise from the evidence]:
+The Crown will have proved the accused knew the complainant did not consent to the sexual intercourse if it proves that [refer only to those of the following that arise from the evidence]:

 - 1.